 Santa Cruz de Tenerife

 The Verna Clausen was a Danish vessel with 2,530 TM of dead weight, built in Italia in 1948, that after several owners and names sunk in 1977 due a collision.
 Her first name change was in 1955, so the photo can be dated between 1948 and 1955.
 On other photo she can be seen at La Coruña together with the Caranza.
 By her bow was the tug España II, and alongside her the Cepsa only half seen.
 The Campoamor was owned by CAMPSA and the Bailen and Monteleon by CEPSA.
 The gun ship Magallanes was a Spanish Navy vessel that in 1958 was classified as frigate.
 By her aft was a Trasmediterránea ship, one of the sisters: Ciudad de Alcira or Ciudad de Salamanca.
 By her stern was the Ciudad de Valencia.
 The Llumeres was a small coastal vessel owned by Hermanos Varela.
-The ship at anchor close to the Campoamor could be the Esperanza.
+The ship at anchor close to the Campoamor was the Esperanza.

 The Mouro, that was in second place, is identified.
 But not the steamer in the foreground.